SinersSins/-8158/README.md

 #### Database Choice:

-- A database is utilized to store user data, device settings, and routines.
-The specific type NoSql which handled by MongoDB, we have used it.
+A database stores user data, device settings, and routines.
+We have used the specific type of NoSql, which is handled by MongoDB.

 #### Modular Design: